ndoll1998/AppliedTransformers/README.md

  - implement more encoders
  - make trainer iterable
  - is there any benefit of having a task instance? (core.task)
+   - yes at least for house keeping this seems helpfull
+   - provide functions like show_datasets/show_models etc.
  - PyPi